daggermaster3000/Intro_to_neuroinformatics/Regimes.md

 We first consider current as a function of gate to sourcwe voltage $V_{gs}$.

-# Subthreshold Region
+# Subthreshold Regime
 Small voltage are reduced so low power consumption.
+Current flows primarily by **diffusion**.

 Increasing the gate voltage **increases the positive charge on the gate.** This charge **repels the holes in the substrate** and leaves behind negative ions that balance out the gate charge.
 The MOSFET operates in the **sub-threshold regime** when the **positive charge on the gate is almost balanced by the negatively-charged depletion region underneath the gate**.
 There is also a very thin layer of electrons beneath the gate (the inversion layer) but it is negligible in this regime.